gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

             .. tab-item:: Q2

-                Write a while loop that counts up from 3 to 12 in steps of 3, scrolling the numbers 3, 6, 9, 12.
+                Write a while-loop that counts up from 3 to 12 in steps of 3, scrolling the numbers 3, 6, 9, 12.

                 .. code-block:: python